klieret/ddss-llm-inference-platform/docs/roadmap.md

 A breakdown of the functionality we aim to provide in stages:

-1. Command-line Deployment (no special infrastructure needed)
+1. Command-line deployment of the LLM
 2. Deployment of the LLM via web-based graphical user interface (GUI)
 3. Providing easily accessible graphical user interfaces to interact with the LLM once it is running